cmstas/Software/dataMCplotMaker/README.md

   - --drawDots: to draw the backgrounds as dots rather than lines (recommended only for ratios like fake or flip rates)
   - --showPercentage: to show the percentage of the integral of each MC plot contributing to the total background
   - --errHistAtBottom: to make the Data/MC comparison histogram at the bottom
   - --noOutput: if by any chance you don't want an output to file
+  - --noErrBars: if by any chance you don't want the data points to have error bars (it may be annoying when error bars are too big) (effective at both main hist and err hist)

 Example:
 ````